anroypaul/complex-todo-app/todo-client/README.md

 - [] Popup for category delete
 - [] Ask if delete todos as well

+- React Router
+- Combine redux and router:
+The flow:

+More stuff to add:
+- [] - react-hook-forms

 Error handling:
 - [] Login form validation
 - [] Custom inputs and other stuff